DhruvDarda/2026/_posts/2026-04-27-subject-invariant-eeg.md

 > **Can we learn subject-invariant, task-invariant EEG embeddings from only 2 seconds of signal?**

 ## Existing Self-Supervised Pretraining Approaches for EEG and Our Hypothesis

-Self-supervised learning (SSL) has recently become the dominant paradigm for EEG pretraining, driven by the difficulty of obtaining large-scale labeled datasets.
-Systematic surveys <d-cite key="weng2023ssl_eeg_survey"></d-cite>, <d-cite key="ding2023ssl_biomedical_review"></d-cite> categorize EEG SSL approaches into several broad families.
+Self-supervised learning (SSL) has become the standard approach for EEG representation learning, largely due to the scarcity of high-quality labeled datasets and the large inter-subject variability.
+Surveys on EEG and biomedical SSL <d-cite key="weng2023ssl_eeg_survey"></d-cite>, <d-cite key="ding2023ssl_biomedical_review"></d-cite> group existing methods into a few dominant paradigms.

-#### 1. Masked Prediction–based Methods
-Inspired by Masked Autoencoders (MAE) <d-cite key="he2022masked"></d-cite>, EEG variants randomly mask temporal segments or channels and reconstruct the missing signal.
+**Masked reconstruction methods** adapt Masked Autoencoders (MAE) <d-cite key="he2022masked"></d-cite> to EEG by masking temporal segments or channels and reconstructing the missing signal.
+This strategy underpins several recent EEG foundation models, including EEGPT <d-cite key="eegpt2024arxiv"></d-cite>.
-Examples include Masked Reconstruction models and channel dropout reconstruction used in EEGPT <d-cite key="eegpt2024arxiv"></d-cite>.

-#### 2. Contrastive Learning
-Contrastive learning (SimCLR-style) <d-cite key="chen2020simple"></d-cite> remains the most widely used EEG SSL framework.
-Common contrastive EEG methods include:
-- **CPC / contrastive predictive coding** <d-cite key="oord2018cpc"></d-cite>
-- **TS-TCC (Time-Series Temporal Contrastive Coding)** <d-cite key="tstcc2021"></d-cite>
-- **CL-TCN / temporal instance discrimination** <d-cite key="banville2021cltcn"></d-cite>

-These approaches create augmentations such as jittering, time-warping, filtering, or channel dropout to enforce invariance.

-#### 3. Bootstrap / Teacher–Student SSL
-Non-contrastive methods such as BYOL and VICReg have EEG extensions:
-- **BYOL-EEG** (bootstrapping features without negatives) <d-cite key="byol2020"></d-cite>
-- **VICReg-style EEG regularization** <d-cite key="vicreg2022"></d-cite>

-Such models avoid instability arising from contrastive negatives.

-#### 4. Clustering-Driven SSL
-Deep clustering and prototype assignment (DeepCluster-style) have been adapted to EEG:
-- **EEG-MixMatch clustering**
-- **Prototype-contrastive EEG objectives** <d-cite key="prototype2021"></d-cite>
+**Contrastive learning** remains the most widely used family of SSL techniques, extending SimCLR <d-cite key="chen2020simple"></d-cite> with EEG-specific augmentations such as channel dropout, temporal jittering, and filtering.
+Representative approaches include CPC <d-cite key="oord2018cpc"></d-cite>, TS-TCC <d-cite key="tstcc2021"></d-cite>, and CL-TCN <d-cite key="banville2021cltcn"></d-cite>.

+**Bootstrap and teacher–student methods** (e.g., BYOL <d-cite key="byol2020"></d-cite> and VICReg <d-cite key="vicreg2022"></d-cite>) have also been adapted to avoid the negatives required in contrastive learning and stabilize training on noisy EEG.

-These aim to group similar neural states without labels.
+**Clustering-driven and prototype-based SSL** <d-cite key="prototype2021"></d-cite> aim to discover latent neural states by grouping or assigning EEG segments to learned prototypes without labels.
-These methods encourage representations that align across physiological modalities.

-#### 5. Large-Scale Foundation Models
-Recent EEG foundation models such as **EEGPT** <d-cite key="eegpt2024arxiv"></d-cite> and **BC-SSL** <d-cite key="bcssl2023"></d-cite> combine several SSL components—masked modeling, temporal contrastive pretraining, and cross-task invariance—to produce universal EEG embeddings.
+Finally, **large-scale EEG foundation models** such as EEGPT <d-cite key="eegpt2024arxiv"></d-cite> and BC-SSL <d-cite key="bcssl2023"></d-cite> combine multiple SSL paradigms—masked prediction, temporal contrast, clustering, and cross-task invariance—to produce universal EEG encoders.

-Overall, SSL for EEG spans masked modeling, contrastive learning, non-contrastive bootstrapping, clustering, cross-modal pretraining, and large-scale foundation models.

-#### Our Hypothesis
-However, given the massive inter-subject variability and the varying, often irregular, lengths of the six different tasks in the HBN dataset, we hypothesized that the sequence position within a task is a strong and inconsistent bias we must account for.
+### Our Hypothesis: Context Injection via Decoupling

-The traditional approach to handling sequence-dependent biases and long-range dependencies (like fatigue) is to use Recurrent Neural Networks (RNNs) or Transformer-based Attention mechanisms.
-While Attention mechanisms are powerful, they are highly compute-intensive, a significant limitation given our restricted budget.
-Furthermore, the non-uniformity of task lengths made designing a single, robust RNN architecture challenging.
+The traditional solution to modeling long-range dependencies is to employ Recurrent Neural Networks (RNNs) or Transformers.
+However, attention mechanisms are compute-intensive, and the non-uniformity of task lengths makes designing a robust RNN architecture difficult.

-**Our Core Idea:** We proposed a computationally lighter solution: Use an Autoencoder where the Encoder $E(x)$ sees only the EEG, but the Decoder $D(z, a)$ sees the latent $z$ *plus* an auxiliary embedding $a$ containing demographics, task information and sequence position.

-**The Crux of the Experiment**: By manually constructing and passing the sequence position $a$ to the decoder, we aimed to test whether this could *implicitly force the CNN Encoder to learn the required slow, long-term morphological features* that an RNN would typically capture, all while avoiding the high computational cost of a full attention model.
+### Core Idea

+We designed an autoencoder where:

+- The **encoder** \(E(x)\) receives only the raw 2-second EEG window.
+- The **decoder** \(D(z, a)\) receives both the latent \(z\) and an auxiliary embedding \(a\) containing:
+  - demographics,
+  - coarse task identity, and
+  - manually constructed sequence-position features.

+The design intentionally applies **dropout to the latent \(z\)** but **not** to the auxiliary input **\(a\)**:

-By applying dropout to $z$ but *not* to $a$ during training, we create an information bottleneck that incentivizes the decoder to rely on $a$ for static/positional information, forcing $z$ to encode only the **residual neural dynamics**—the pure brain activity we actually care about.
+> This forces the decoder to rely on \(a\) for static, slow-varying information (subject factors, task stage), compelling the encoder to encode only the *residual fast neural dynamics*—the part we want to be subject- and task-invariant.

-This led to our full hypothesis: Learning subject-invariant, task-invariant EEG embeddings requires incorporating:
+We hypothesized that subject-invariant embeddings require explicitly factoring out three specific biases:

+1. **Task-level cognitive context**
-1.  **Task-Level Cognitive Context:** A 2-second window of a "sad movie" looks different from a 2-second window of a "math problem."
-Without context, the model struggles to interpret the waveforms.
+   A 2-second window of a "sad movie" implies different neural states than a "math problem."

-2.  **Recording-Specific Demographics:** A 5-year-old's brain waves are higher amplitude and slower than a 20-year-old's.
-If the model doesn't account for age, it might mistake "youth" for "pathology."
+2. **Demographic differences**
+   Isolating age-related amplitude shifts (e.g., high-amplitude waves in children) to prevent them from being confounded with pathology.

+3. **Long-range sequence position**
-3.  **Manual Long-Range Position Information:** A 2-second window at the *start* of a task (fresh) is different from one at the *end* (fatigued).
-To substitute for computationally expensive RNNs and force the CNN encoder to learn slow morphological trends.
+   Explicitly signaling the start vs. end of a task to force the CNN to learn slow morphological trends (like habituation) that usually require RNNs.

+Our approach therefore aimed to approximate the benefits of long-range sequence modeling—**without** an RNN/Transformer—by making the decoder responsible for positional and demographic variation, and the encoder responsible for invariant neural representation learning.

 ## Methodology

 ### Architectural Motivation

-A single 2-second window is insufficient to predict behavioral or clinical outcomes.
-Thus, the architecture was designed to:
+A single 2-second EEG window contains only fast, local neural dynamics, while the behavioral and cognitive variables we aim to predict (reaction time, task state, fatigue, engagement) depend on **slower, longer-range processes** that unfold across minutes.
+This mismatch creates a fundamental challenge: any encoder that only sees isolated 2-second segments is forced to infer complex context without access to the underlying temporal structure.

+The architecture addresses this by explicitly **separating what the encoder should learn (subject-invariant neural dynamics)** from what the decoder must reconstruct (context-dependent variations).
+This leads to three core design principles:

-- **inject longer-term position information into the decoder, not the encoder**
+- **Inject longer-term position information into the decoder, not the encoder**
-- **encourage invariance to demographics via an auxiliary encoder**
+- **Encourage invariance to demographics via an auxiliary encoder**
-- **predict task-specific pseudo-labels to force richer latent structure**
+- **Predict task-specific pseudo-labels to force richer latent structure**

 This led to a hybrid architecture consisting of:

-- A **multi-branch CNN encoder**
+- **Multi-branch CNN encoder** capturing multi-scale oscillatory features
-- A **latent bottleneck** regularized with dropout
+- **Latent bottleneck** with strong regularization
-- An **auxiliary encoder** (demographics + positional encoding)
-- A **decoder** reconstructing EEG
-- Six **task-specific MTL heads** predicting pseudo-labels
+- **Auxiliary encoder** injecting demographics and sequence-position info
+- **Decoder** conditioned on both EEG latent and auxiliary latent
+- **MTL heads** ensuring structured latent supervision
+- **Spatial reweighting** using electrode geometry
-- **Contrastive loss** across tasks
+- **Contrastive + orthogonality losses** ensuring disentangled representations
-- **Orthogonality constraints** on feature subspaces
-- **Electrode distance re-weighting**

 ### The Encoder Design

-The encoder takes the raw EEG input $(B, 129, 200)$.
-We first broadcast the reference channel and stack it, resulting in $(B, 128, 200, 2)$.
+We have the raw EEG input of size $(B, 129, 200)$, where B is the batch size, 129 are the signal-channels (last channel is the reference channel) and 200 is the time dimension of each channel.
+We split the channel dimension into size 128 and 1, the last reference channel.
+We then broadcast the reference channel to match the size of the other channels, i.e., 128, and stack the two components onto a new dimension resulting in a tensor of size $(B, 128, 200, 2)$.

 $$
 X' \in \mathbb{R}^{B \times 128 \times 200 \times 2}